Mid-Autumn Festival, Mooncake Festival, Moon Festival – whatever you call it, we're reading some fun stories with the kiddos for the celebrations

 1. The Wee Adventures of Shabu Shabu – The Jade Legend by Kristina Thornton and Michael Csokas

-Shabu Shabu’s grandfather has been telling her stories of his adventures and of the legendary Jade Rabbit of the moon since she was tiny.
-By the time Shabu has built a strong enough telescope, her grandfather is no longer able to see the Jade Rabbit, but she does see something… or is it someone?
+Shabu Shabu’s grandfather has been telling her stories of his adventures and of the legendary Jade Rabbit of the Moon since she was tiny.
+By the time Shabu has built a strong enough telescope, her grandfather can no longer see the Jade Rabbit, but she does see something… or is it someone?
 Kiddos will have a blast following the steampunk adventure of brave Shabu and her friend Chow, the squirrel.

 2. The Shadow in the Moon by Christina Matula